Biden says there could be a cease-fire in Gaza by Monday. Talks are still ongoing

 According to Gaza health officials, close to 30,000 people have been killed there since Israel began its assault in response to Hamas' terror attacks in October.

-Biden made the comments while getting ice cream in New York City, where he attended a campaign meeting and taped an interview with late-night host Seth Meyers.
+Biden made the comments while getting ice cream in New York City, where he attended a campaign meeting and taped an interview with NBC's Late Night with Seth Meyers.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.